oscaralanpierce/sim_api_v2/docs/developer/controller-services.md

       `show_service.rb`
       `update_service.rb`

 Controller services are initialized with any params required for the request handling logic, which is then implemented in their `#perform` instance method.
-This method returns a subclass of `Service::Result` that includes the resource or errors to be returned in the response body.
+This method returns a subclass of `Service::SuccessResult` (including a resource to be returned in the response body, unless it is a `Service::NoContentResult`) or `Service::ErrorResult` (including any errors to be returned in the response body).

 The handler methods within the controller (e.g., `#create`, `#update`, `#show`, `#index`, `#destroy`) instantiate the relevant service and create a `Controller::Response` object with the result returned by its `#perform` method, calling `#execute` on the response object to generate a response to the request: